-- Follow all directions and warnings on the fuel can. - Keep the fuel tightly capped at all times.
+- € Follow all directions and warnings on the fuel can. - Keep the fuel tightly capped at all times.
 Some components in the fuel can evaporate very quickly and upset the balance of the fuel. - Do not store unused fuel in the fuel dispenser.
-Immediately return fresh unused fuel back into the fuel can. - Do not mix old and new fuel.
-Never mix different fuel brands together. - Store the fuel in a cool dry location, away from any source of heat, ignition, or combustion. - Read and follow the safety precautions on page 4 in this manual.
+Immediately return fresh unused fuel back into the fuel can. - € Do not mix old and new fuel.
+Never mix different fuel brands together. - Store the fuel in a cool dry location, away from any source of heat, ignition, or combustion.